sinizano77/restaurant-template/README.md

+Foundation provided by Create React App

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+Using your OS's Command Line Interface, navigate to the project directory, then you can run:
+(Assuming you have Node.js installed already)

 ### `npm start`